hye-na/slots/README.md

 ______________________________________________
 ### 5. Next Steps:

-* Adding a modal that displays instructions for users
+* Add a modal that displays instructions for users